liamproche/foster-journey-front-end/README.md

 -Last name
 #-Password --> TODO- Confirm password field on register page
 #-Timestamp for account created
--SUPER STRETCH GOAL - Email address for account verification?

-LOCATION
--street address = varChar
--city = varChar
--state = varChar
--country = varChar
-NOTE- How to tie this to placement model?

 FOSTER PARENT
 -first name = varChar
 -last name = varChar
 -notes? = ArrayField?
--SUPER STRETCH- upload photo
+-Photo url
 NOTE- How to tie this to placement model?

 FOSTER SIBLING
 -first name = varChar
 -last name = varChar
+-Photo url?
 NOTE- How to tie this to placement model?

+VERSION 2 GOALS:

 PRESSING TODO
+-Add app description
 -Error handling
--Styling
--User placement filter currently happens in the front-end.
+-Portfolio-quality styling (NOTE: Complete UX Engineering Module before starting) -User placement filter currently happens in the front-end.
 This should be changed to the backend so the API only fetches placements for specific user
+-Complete user routes
 -Delete console.logs
--Update access and refresh tokens to include username so can be used in authcontext -Add app description back in
+-User model should collect first name, last name -Update access and refresh tokens to include username (maybe first name instead?) and include in UI/UX -Fix date format for placement start date and end date -Get rid of email requirement for both registration & Login (This might turn into a security nightmare, but what if foster youth doesn't have email?)

-ADDITIONAL STRETCH GOALS
+ADDITIONAL TODO
--Separate models for location, foster parents, foster siblings tied to placement model -On home page without being logged in option to view journey of random user to help increase awareness of stories of foster children
+-Separate models for foster parents, foster siblings tied to placement model (one to many) -Image upload for foster parents and foster siblings -On home page without being logged in option to view journey of random user to help increase awareness of stories of foster youth
 -Statistics on home page pulled from app data
 	-Average number of placements per user
 	-Average length of stay per placement
-	-Average number of foster parents/siblings a foster youth encounters on journey?
+	-Average number of foster parents/siblings a foster youth encounters on journey -Include password confirmation field when registering and updating password

+STRETCH GOAL
 -Length of placement calculated by start date/end date on placement details page

 LINK TO HEROKU DEPLOYMENT
 https://foster-journey-frontend.herokuapp.com/